TheZoq2/rydpair/README.md

 Technical properties: ?
 Sales pitch: This exhaust system can handle even the most despicable of exhausts.

-Manufacturer:
+Manufacturer: Volvimus
-Product Name:
+Product Name: Cloaca
-Physical properties:
+Physical properties: Circular exhaust pipe with grate
 Technical properties:
-Sales pitch:
+Sales pitch: This exhaustpipe will handle all the waste from the car!

-Manufacturer:
+Manufacturer: Specific Motors
-Product Name:
-Physical properties:
-Technical properties:
+Product Name: I don't even know man it is an exhaust pipe
-Sales pitch:
+Sales pitch: Buy this it works

 BRAKES